bakirgrbic/bblm/README.md

 NOTE:
 * Use huggingface models you trust.
 When possible specify the exact revision number for the model you are using.
 This project is still a work in progress.
-- electra-tiny-elc does not work with WOS task
+- electra-tiny-elc does not work with WoS task
-- other huggingface models such as google-bert/bert-base-uncased do not work with the WOS task
+- other huggingface models such as google-bert/bert-base-uncased do not work with the WoS task

 ## How to Run
 Tested on arm64 MacOS and AWS Sagemaker environments.